Opiliones: Behavior

 Many species are omnivorous, eating primarily small insects and all kinds of plant material and fungi.
 Some are scavengers, feeding upon dead organisms, bird dung, and other fecal material.
 Such a broad range is unusual in arachnids, which are typically pure predators.
 Most hunting harvestmen ambush their prey, although active hunting is also found.
 Because their eyes cannot form images, they use their second pair of legs as antennae to explore their environment.
 Unlike most other arachnids, harvestmen do not have a sucking stomach or a filtering mechanism.
 Rather, they ingest small particles of their food, thus making them vulnerable to internal parasites such as gregarines.

 Although parthenogenetic species do occur, most harvestmen reproduce sexually.
-Mating involves direct copulation, rather than the deposition of a spermatophore.
+Except from small fossorial species in the suborder Cyphophthalmi, where the males deposit a spermatophore, mating involves direct copulation.
+The females store the sperm, which is aflagellate and immobile, at the tip of her ovipositor.
+The eggs are fertilized during oviposition.
 The males of some species offer a secretion (nuptial gift) from their chelicerae to the female before copulation.
 Sometimes, the male guards the female after copulation, and in many species, the males defend territories.
 In some species, males also exhibit post-copulatory behavior in which the male specifically seeks out and shakes the female's sensory leg.
 This is believed to entice the female into mating a second time.

-The females lay eggs from an ovipositor shortly after mating to several months later.
+The female lays her eggs shortly after mating to several months later.
 Some species build nests for this purpose.
 A unique feature of harvestmen is that some species practice parental care, in which the male is solely responsible for guarding the eggs resulting from multiple partners, often against egg-eating females, and cleaning the eggs regularly.
+Paternal care has evolved at least three times independently: once in the clade Progonyleptoidellinae + Caelopyginae, once in the Gonyleptinae, and once in the Heteropachylinae.
+Maternal care in opiliones probably evolved due to natural selection, while paternal care appears to be the result of sexual selection.
 Depending on circumstances such as temperature, the eggs may hatch at any time after the first 20 days, up to about half a year after being laid.
 Harvestmen variously pass through four to eight nymphal instars to reach maturity, with most known species having six instars.

 Most species are nocturnal and colored in hues of brown, although a number of diurnal species are known, some of which have vivid patterns in yellow, green, and black with varied reddish and blackish mottling and reticulation.

 Many species of harvestmen easily tolerate members of their own species, with aggregations of many individuals often found at protected sites near water.
 These aggregations may number 200 individuals in the Laniatores, and more than 70,000 in certain Eupnoi.
 Gregarious behavior is likely a strategy against climatic odds, but also against predators, combining the effect of scent secretions, and reducing the probability of any particular individual being eaten.

 Harvestmen clean their legs after eating by drawing each leg in turn through their jaws.